|

 All

-mounting brackets, bolts and metal washers are made of chrome quality
+mounting brackets, bolts and metal washers are made of quality

 stainless steel, they are very durable, very strong and reliable. |